AnthonySHM/Research/Server-Client Dynamics.md

 # INTRODUCTION

-## Understanding the Digital Landscape
+## Understanding the Building Blocks
+To grasp the intricacies of server-side and client-side development, it's essential to familiarize oneself with fundamental concepts that underpin these domains.
 The modern web is a complex interplay of technologies working in tandem to deliver engaging user experiences.
 At the core of this ecosystem lies the fundamental distinction between server-side and client-side development.
+Server-side code runs on a remote computer (server) that hosts the website.
+It processes requests from clients, manipulates data, and generates responses.
+Client-side code runs on the user's device (client) within the web browser.
+It interacts with the user, dynamically updates the page, and communicates with the server when necessary.

 ### Defining Key Terms
+#### Server-side:
-Server-side: The computational aspect of a web application residing on a remote server.<br>
+The computational aspect of a web application residing on a remote server.<br>
+#### Client-side:
-Client-side: The interface and interactions occurring on the user's device.<br>
+The interface and interactions occurring on the user's device.<br>
-Frontend: The user-facing part of an application.<br>
-Backend: The server-side logic and data management.<br>

-## Understanding the Building Blocks
-To grasp the intricacies of server-side and client-side development, it's essential to familiarize oneself with fundamental concepts that underpin these domains.

-### Frontend vs. Backend
+#### Frontend:
-Frontend: The user interface of an application, encompassing elements like HTML, CSS, and JavaScript.
-It focuses on creating a visually appealing and interactive experience for users.<br>
+The user interface of an application, typically built with HTML, CSS, and JavaScript.
+In our Svelte application, the components like ProductForm.svelte and DeleteButton.svelte contribute to the frontend.<br>
+#### Backend:
-Backend: The server-side of an application, handling data storage, retrieval, logic, and communication with the frontend.
-It operates behind the scenes to ensure the application functions correctly.<br>
+The server-side of an application, handling data storage, logic, and communication with the frontend.
+Our SQLite database and server-side routes represent the backend.<br>

-## APIs and REST
-### API (Application Programming Interface)
+#### API (Application Programming Interface):
 A set of definitions and protocols for building and integrating application software.
-It acts as a bridge between different software components.<br>
+APIs allow different software components to communicate with each other.<br>
-### REST (Representational State Transfer)
+#### REST (Representational State Transfer):
 An architectural style for designing networked applications.
-It emphasizes simplicity, scalability, and modifiability.
-Many modern APIs adhere to REST principles.<br>
+It's often used for building web APIs.
+Our backend interacts with the frontend through a RESTful API.<br>
-### JSON (JavaScript Object Notation)
+#### JSON (JavaScript Object Notation):
-A lightweight data-interchange format used for transmitting data between the server and client.
-Its human-readable structure makes it a popular choice for APIs.
+A lightweight data-interchange format.
+It's commonly used for transmitting data between the server and client.
-### Isomorphic JavaScript
-Code that can run seamlessly both on the server and the client.
-This approach can improve performance and code maintainability.
-### Hydration
-The process of transforming a statically rendered page (often generated on the server) into an interactive client-side application.
-This enhances user experience and performance.
-By understanding these core concepts, we lay the groundwork for exploring the nuances of server-side and client-side development in greater detail.

 # SERVER-SIDE DEVELOPMENT
 The Backbone of Web Applications.
 The server side is the powerhouse behind web applications.
 It handles data processing, storage, and logic, providing the foundation for dynamic and interactive experiences.